dhrumiljoshi96/augmented-reality-shop/README.md

 The AR shop is an interactive shop where users can see the live demonstration of the object that they wish to purchase,choosing amongst a number of different kinds of objects by looking through their phone, enabling easier accessibility and a better understandability of the actual worth of the object that the user wishes to purchase.

+FOR A DETAILED UNDERSTANDING OF THE UNDERLYING ALGORITHM AND WORKING PLEASE REFER THE PROJECT REPORT IN THE project-report folder of this repository.

 SCREENSHOTS

 Multiple Object Augmentation Scenario :